sheetbase/app-scripts_v1/README.md

 - `--no-minify`: Do not run uglifyjs.
 - `--uglifyjs`: Custom uglifyjs params.
 - `--copy`: Resources to be copied, comma-seperated.
-- `--min`: Use the minified version for deployment.
 - `--rename`: Rename bundled deployment file.

 ### Readme